Houdini 21.0 Nodes Dynamics nodes

 Activation

-When this is off, the node will have no effect.
+When turned off, this node has no effect.
 You can animate this to turn the behavior on or off at different times.

 Group

-Only modify a certain group or groups out of all agents/particles.
+Only modify certain groups out of all the agents/particles.
 You can name groups of agents using the Group Name parameter on the Crowd Source geometry node.

 Output Attribute